Calculate your Property’s RevPAR

 RevPAR and TrevPAR

-Total revenue per available room (TrevPAR) provides insight into overall revenue, so you can see how much your hotel makes when everything from room revenue to spa services is factored in.
+Total revenue per available room (TrevPAR) provides insight into overall revenue, so you can see how much your hotel makes when everything from room revenue to additional revenue streams like spa services are factored in.

 As such, TrevPAR provides a more complete idea of financial performance than RevPAR, especially if you offer other paid products and services at your hotel that contribute to your revenue.
 It helps you identify underperforming and outperforming sources of revenue to help you make a strategic business decision.
 Here’s how you can calculate TrevPAR: